flutter/website/src/perf/deferred-components.md

 We refer to each uniquely downloadable bundle of Dart libraries and assets as a "deferred component".
-To load these, use Dart's deferred imports.
+To load these components, use [Dart's deferred imports][dart-def-import].
 They can be compiled into split AOT and JavaScript shared libraries.

 {{site.alert.note}}